 Sometimes speakers need someone who can listen to them.

 With familiar people, listeners will try to help them come up with a solution to the problem.
-But if your mind is busy with thoughts running through your head trying to come up with the best answer, you will fail to be an “active listener”.
+But when it comes to listening skills at work, if your mind is busy with thoughts running through your head trying to come up with the best answer, you will fail to be an “active listener”.

 Becoming an excellent active listener will benefit you in work and relationships.
 However, acquiring active listening skills at work takes a lot of effort, patience, and practice.